Copyright in a thesis

 Unless, under certain circumstances, i.e. confidentiality, a student does not want to make their thesis available for a period of time, the University retains the right to supply a thesis, whether published or unpublished, in whole or in part, to other researchers requesting the thesis for their own personal research or study, in accordance with Section 51 of the Copyright Act.

-La Trobe University provides access to the digital copy of the theses UNLESS the author requests the University to restrict access.
+La Trobe University provides access to the digital copy of the thesis UNLESS the author requests the University to restrict access.
 Requests for restrictions must be approved by the DVC Graduate Research who will determine the duration of restricted access.

 Students intending to publish their thesis (this includes making it available in the LTURR) need to ensure that permission is obtained in writing from the copyright owner(s), for any copyright content that is not owned by the student and that is included within the final version of the thesis.

-Permissions from copyright owners to use their work may include a fee, a commercial or non-commercial licence (including an open access license like creative commons or GNU-GPL software licenses) for the materials that are included within the thesis.
+Permissions from copyright owners to use their work may include a fee and a commercial or non-commercial licence (including an open access license like creative commons or GNU-GPL software licenses) for the materials that are included within the thesis.
 Students will need to meet the requirements of the licenses or permission and abide by any limitations or restrictions imposed by the license or permission.

 - Any type of published or unpublished text, including archival records, collections of unpublished materials such as letters, diaries or manuscripts; books, articles, posters, websites, digital documents; software code; tables containing text; collections or samples of data; surveys, questionnaires or interview scripts; screenplays, plays, poems, song lyrics.